ihucos/passpod/README.md

 The idea is to minimize the harm that a compromised password database may cause.
 A leaked *Passpod* database does not contain a direct link between a user name and its hashed password, this makes brute force attacks more expensive.
-When sufficient dummy hash entries are created, it is difficult to get the approximate number of registered users.
+Additionally when sufficient dummy hash entries are created, it is difficult to get the approximate number of registered users.

-The design of *Passpod* also encourages the use of a separate Database for password storage, preventing SQL injections attacks targeting the application to compromise the hashed passwords.
+The design of *Passpod* also encourages the use of a separate Database for password storage, this prevents SQL injections attacks targeting the application to compromise the hashed passwords.
-Often password hashing is implemented on the fly and bundled with application code, *Passpod* hopes to offer an modularized, better reviewed, more secure alternative.
+Often password hashing is implemented on the fly and bundled with application code, *Passpod* hopes to offer an modularized, better reviewed, more secure alternative to this.

 ### How To Use It